 This profile summarises the victims' most common characteristics, based on the graphs below.

 The typical victim is slightly more likely to be female, over 30 years old.
 She’s more likely to be married than single, and she’s likely to have some technical training and university education.
 She's from Eastern Europe, and was probably also exploited there.
 She is most likely to be recruited into trafficking by someone outside of her circle of family and friends.
-The most common means of control keeping her in exploitation are false promises, restrictions of movement, excessive working hours, confiscation of documents, psychological abuse, confiscation of earnings, threats, restriction of medical care and physical abuse.
+She is mostly controlled by her traffickers through false promises, restrictions of movement, excessive working hours, confiscation of documents, psychological abuse, confiscation of earnings, threats, restriction of medical care and physical abuse.
 Her exploitation is not likely to last more than one year.

 Victims who identify as Transgender/Non-conforming and victims whose gender is not recorded are not included in the computations, as there are not enough data for any significant analysis (CTDC partners are working to improve data availability on this issue).
 The graph on the right shows the gender of all victims, except those in the manufacturing sector.
 Compared to the rest of the dataset, victims trafficked into manufacturing are almost gender-balanced: 54% of them are female, and 46% are male.